jhustles/bloomstrade/README.md

 * Use Regular Expressions to vet unwanted inputs

-* Update to production grade database infrastructure using PostGres SQL and deploy using Heroku
+* Update to production grade database infrastructure using PostGres SQL and deploy using Heroku because of it's free cost structure for dynamic data

 * Create function to allow users to change passwords or add more money